jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 * Agile delivery

 # Experience
-## Head of Data and Business Intelligence
+## Head of Data and Business Intelligence - Sky Betting & Gaming (SB&G)
 ### August 2019 to Present
 In addition to the responsibility of my previous role, I have since taken on responsibility for leading the Business Intelligence function which includes all 3 of SB&G's analytics teams as well as the UK arm of TSG's research team.